Treaty establishing a Constitution for Europe: Ratification

-On 12 January 2005 the European Parliament voted a legally non-binding resolution in support of the Constitution by 500 votes in favour to 137 votes against, with 40 abstentions.
+On 12 January 2005 the European Parliament voted a legally non-binding resolution (Corbett-Mendez de Vigo Report) approving the Constitution by 500 votes in favour to 137 votes against, with 40 abstentions.

 Before an EU treaty can enter into force, it must be ratified by all member states.
 Ratification takes different forms in each country, depending on its traditions, constitutional arrangements and political processes.
 Most member states ratify EU treaties following parliamentary votes, while some — notably Ireland and Denmark — sometimes hold referendums, in Ireland's case where the treaty requires a constitutional amendment, for all amendments have to be approved by referendum.
 As a reaction to what was seen as the novel nature of the Constitution, many advocates and opponents of the Constitution argued that it should be subjected to referendums across the European Union.

 On 20 April 2004, the then British prime minister Tony Blair unexpectedly announced an intention to hold a referendum, a proposal which he had previously rejected.
 A further seven member states announced or had already announced that they would hold referendums on the Constitution, these being Denmark, France, Ireland, Luxembourg, the Netherlands, Spain and Portugal.

 Spain was the first country to hold a referendum on the Constitution.
 On 20 February 2005, Spanish voters backed the treaty with 76% voting in favour to 24% against, on a turnout of 43%.

 On 29 May 2005, the French people rejected the Constitution by a margin of 55% to 45% on a turnout of 69%.
 On 1 June, the Dutch people rejected the constitution by a margin of 61% to 39% on a turnout of 62%.

 Notwithstanding the rejection in France and the Netherlands, Luxembourg held a referendum on 10 July 2005 approving the Constitution by 57% to 43%.
 It was the last referendum to be held on the Constitution, for all of the other member states that had proposed to hold referendums cancelled them.